There is No More Important Job Than Being a Good Mother

-Marcia Segelstein has covered family issues for over 20 years as a producer for CBS News and as a columnist.
+Marcia Segelstein has covered family issues for over 25 years as a producer for CBS News and as a columnist.
 She has written for FoxNews.com, “First Things,” “World Magazine,” and “Touchstone.”
-She is a Senior Editor for “SALVO” magazine.
+She is a Senior Editor for “SALVO” magazine and author of the book Don’t Let the Culture Raise Your Kids.

 Think about the lies our society has bought into since the ‘60s.